 If the scanner's interface type must be changed, always be sure that interface configuration is the FIRST item scanned during a programming session.
-(Selecting an interface type resets ALL other configuration items to the factory default for that interface type.)
+(Selecting an interface type resets ALL other configuration items to the stored values for that interface type.)

-- A. Programming sample A (the most commonly used format) demonstrates how three bar codes are scanned in sequence to do the following: - 1.
-Place the scanner in Programming Mode (Enter/Exit Programming Mode bar code). - 2.
-Scan the Item Tag that will enable the new feature. - 3.
-End the programming session and reset the scanner (Enter/Exit Programming Mode bar code). - B. Sample B provides an example of a programming feature requiring the entry of a range value.
+- A. Programming sample A (the most commonly used format) demonstrates how three bar codes are scanned in sequence to do the following: - 1.Place the scanner in Programming Mode (Enter/Exit Programming Mode bar code). - 2.Scan the Item Tag that will enable the new feature. - 3.End the programming session and reset the scanner (Enter/Exit Programming Mode bar code). - B. Sample B provides an example of a programming feature requiring the entry of a range value.
 Like sample A, the scanner is placed in Programming Mode and an Item Tag1 is scanned.
 Then, a value must be entered before ending the programming session.
-In the example, three digits must be scanned from the number pad in Appendix C. This type of format, requiring several bar codes, is necessary to allow flexible programming for item values with larger numeric ranges. - C. The programming sequence shown in example C requires scanning of a single, extended length bar code.
-This special programming bar code contains all the data necessary to enter Programming Mode, set the Item Tag2 and Item Value, and exit Programming Mode (all in one step).
+In the example, three digits must be scanned from the number pad in Appendix C. This type of format, requiring several bar codes, is necessary to allow flexible programming for item values with larger numeric ranges.